Crunch-io/scrunch/docs/manipulation.md

 by combining categories.

-Using pycrunch's `combine_categories` helper method, we can achieve the same result as the previous "recode" example for the `brandrating` variable as follows:
+Using pycrunch's `combine_categories` helper method, we can achieve the same result as the previous "combine" example for the `brandrating` variable as follows:

 ```python